zenzillo/store-catalog/README.md

 ## Create the PostgreSQL database
 This project requires a Postgresql database.
 Create a database in vagrant by entering the command to run PostgreSQL...
 '''
 psql
 '''

 Then create a database called 'mystore':
 '''
 CREATE DATABASE mystore;
 '''

-Quit the Postgresql with command '\q'.
+Quit the Postgresql with command '\q'

 ## Running the Catalog Project App